 Would you like to have your baby as relaxed as you can.
 The possibility to not have drugs?
 To learn what is happening to you body, gaining confidence so you give birth easily and bond with your baby happily as you both feel good about your experience.

 Maybe you feel frightened of giving birth.
+(Most women do feel frightened, even a little, about giving birth.)
 Whenever we see it on tv or hear stories about it, it always involves fear and mothers in dreadful pain.
 Well meaning friends and relatives can tell their own stories about that involved pain and suffering.
 Sometimes, our own mothers may have experience of pain, suffering and embarrassment at birth.
 You do not need to feel this way, with the use of hypnobirthing I can help with the suffering in childbirth.

 If you are planning a Cesarean, you can also come to the classes, no labour is in vain.
 Hypnobirthing will help you feel calm and relaxed about what you are facing.

-I will be running Hypnobirthing Training over 5 weeks/sessions at John Storer House.
+I will be running Hypnobirthing Training sessions at John Storer House.
 You will receive handouts on the day and a set of 5 mp3's that will be emailed to you.
-These will be of the hypnosis we have used in the class, so you can practice at home and to use when you give birth and post natally.
+These will be of the hypnosis we have used in the class, so you can practice at home and to use when you give birth and post-natally.